MoseleyBioinformaticsLab/MESSES/_sources/protocol_dependent_schema.rst.txt

       }
     }

-Just know that for most keywords in `JSON Schema <https://json-schema.org/understanding-json-schema/>`_ it is acceptable to put a string value in place of the proper type, and that this is done to support the tabular form of the protocol-dependent schema as described below.
+Just know that for most keywords in `JSON Schema <https://json-schema.org/understanding-json-schema/>`_, it is acceptable to put a string value in place of the proper type.
+This is done to support the tabular form of the protocol-dependent schema as described below.
 A best attempt has been made to support most of the features of JSON Schema, but not everything has been tested or is guarenteed to work.
-If you find an error or something you would like to be added then please open an `issue <https://github.com/MoseleyBioinformaticsLab/MESSES/issues>`_ on GitHub.
+If you find an error or something you would like to be added, then please open an `issue <https://github.com/MoseleyBioinformaticsLab/MESSES/issues>`_ on GitHub.

 Protocol-Dependent Schema - Table
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~